-This is not just another 'the modern learner is finicky and distracted’ compendium of statistics.
-(We admit we're already done of one of those).
-And it's not another ‘well, there are a gazillion solutions' listicle.
+This is not just another ‘the modern learner is finicky and distracted’ compendium of statistics.
+And it’s not another ‘well, there are a gazillion solutions’ listicle.

 Learning initiatives must be good for both the individual learner and the business in order to actually make a difference for the business.
 That’s our POV, and the DNA of our platform.
 Over and over again we see in the corporate world lackluster results from tech-enabled learning programs that forget to trust the learner.